 It has been over twenty-years since Sublime lead singer, Brad Nowell, passed away, but the band still plays on.

-The band seemed comfortable for awhile, after Josh Freese (Nine Inch Nails/Weezer/The Vandals), fill the void left from Gaugh after a show in Honolulu, Hawai’i 2011.
+The band seemed comfortable for awhile, after Josh Freese (Nine Inch Nails/Weezer/The Vandals), filled the void left from Gaugh after a controversial show in Honolulu, Hawai’i during 2011.
 The lineup has remained the same until the announcement of longtime Tribal Seeds‘ drummer, Carlos Verdugo taking the reigns on drums for the infamous California band.

 Nonetheless, new band lineups and old classics, Sublime with Rome is still alive and kicking, playing the timeless songs from the American reggae genre.

 For more information on Sublime with Rome, follow the links below.

 Video: Sublime with Rome – “Sirens” (feat.
 Dirty Heads)